Corny01/Homework1/README.md

 This is a homework for open-source energy system modelling course at TU Wien Calculate the area of a rectangle or Calculate the surface area and volume of a cuboid

+main function choose between rectangle and cuboid calculation calculate_rectangle_area function retunrs the area of an rectangle.
+2 Inputs calculate_cuboid function returns volume of the cuboid and surface area of the cuboid